ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 : The unique node whose value is the entire argument.

 Children (of a node):
-: If the node is an array, each of its elements, or if the node is an object, each of its member values (but not its member names).
+: If the node is an array, the nodes of its elements.
+  If the node is an object, the nodes of its member values (but not its member names).
   If the node is neither an array nor an object, it has no children.

 Descendants (of a node):
 : The children of the node, together with the children of its children, and so forth